 Application Requirements and Deadlines

-All transcripts – GRE General – TOEFL – 3 Letters of Recommendation – Personal Statement (include info. about previous research experience and a brief description of current research interests) – Identification of desired faculty advisors
+Masters & PhD Applicants: All transcripts – TOEFL – 3 Letters of Recommendation – Personal Statement (include info. about previous research experience and a brief description of current research interests) – Identification of desired faculty advisors.
+The GRE General test is required for PhD applicants.

 Due to complications caused by the COVID-19 pandemic, we are waiving our GRE requirements for PhD applications in the 2020-2021 cycle (due on Dec 1).
 Applicants are still welcome to submit GRE scores, but applicants will not be penalized for not including them.